DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 > A Creative Commons (CC) license is one of several public copyright licenses that enable the free distribution of an otherwise copyrighted work.
 A CC license is used when an author wants to give people the right to share, use, and build upon a work that they have created.
 CC provides an author flexibility (for example, they might choose to allow only non-commercial uses of their own work) and protects the people who use or redistribute an author's work from concerns of copyright infringement as long as they abide by the conditions that are specified in the license by which the author distributes the work

-This license is basically defining the rules of the game that are applied to the content that you publish.
+Basically, this license is defining the rules of the game that are applied to the content that you publish.
 By releasing your content under this license (and your code under Open Source) you are sending a strong message of your values and positioning.
-You are also maximizing the potential reach and impact of your ideas.
+You are also maximizing the potential for you ideas to be far reaching and impactful.
 Like Steve Jobs said in his [Stanford Commencement address](https://news.stanford.edu/2005/06/14/jobs-061505/) in 2005 _"...you can’t connect the dots looking forward; you can only connect them looking backward.
-So you have to trust that the dots will somehow connect in your future..."_ , you could be generating a number of opportunities for your future self, or you could even be teaching something to your future self (it's amazing how much we forget)
+So you have to trust that the dots will somehow connect in your future..."_ , you could be generating a number of opportunities for your future self, or you could even be teaching something to your future self (it's amazing how much we forget over time)

 ### Creative Commons license variations and this book